-Storage of Regulated Hazardous/Rad.
+17. Storage of Hazardous/Rad.
 Materials or Waste in Tanks - Tanks may be used to store waste in support of the maintenance activities.
+Tank management is implemented in accordance with MCP-3480 applicable section(s) 4.18-4.20.

 Routine maintenance does not include removal of product or waste from tankage for purposes of preparing the tankage for removal, decommissioning, and or demolition.
 However, if the tankage has been identified as inactive and contains product or waste, the removal of the product or the waste would be considered a maintenance activity.